20 Incredible Cities Around The World to Spend New Year’s Eve

 Around the world, people celebrate the coming of the New Year in similar ways, typically with a spectacular display of fireworks, street parties, music and dancing, and lots of fabulous food and drinks.
 Yet each destination has its own unique twist as well as a distinctive setting.
 From New York City’s Time Square to the ultimate dance party in the land Down Under, you’re sure to find one that’s right for an unforgettable New Year’s Eve celebration.

-It doesn’t get much more romantic than Paris, and watching the amazing light show and fireworks display at the iconic Eiffel Tower or taking one of the New Year’s Eve boat cruises along the Seine is a bucket list experience.
-No matter what your idea of a perfect New Year’s Eve celebration, you’ll find the streets of the City of Light truly comes alive with thousands of people celebrating with plenty of champagne and dancing the night away.
+It doesn’t get much more romantic than Paris, and watching the amazing light show, and fireworks display at the iconic Eiffel Tower or taking one of the New Year’s Eve boat cruises along the Seine is a bucket list experience.
+No matter what your idea of a perfect New Year’s Eve celebration is, you’ll find the streets of the City of Light truly come alive with thousands of people celebrating with plenty of champagne and dancing the night away.
 In addition to the big show, smaller fireworks can be legally bought and sold in Paris, which means you can experience an abundance of color and sound all night long.

 London’s big celebration includes an elaborate light show accompanied by the chimes of Big Ben with visitors crowding along the banks of the River Thames, along with a host of parties and clubs to choose from.
 The party continues throughout the night, while activities on January 1st include a lengthy parade complete with marching bands, colorful floats, costumed dancers and a procession of the Queen’s horses.
 The best spots on land to view the festivities are along the Victoria Embankment, Waterloo or Westminster bridges – on water, enjoy a Thames dinner cruise.